imdevesh01/Reminisce/readme.md

-# Built and Deployed a Full Stack MERN Social Media App With CRUD, Auth, and Charts.
+# Built and Deployed a Full Stack MERN Social Media App With CRUD and Auth.

 --> Tools & Technologies Used - ReactJS, NodeJS, ExpressJS and MongoDB.
 --> Designed a clean and visually appealing user interface, focusing on ease of use and intuitive navigation.